Understanding Landlord Insurance Costs in California

 2. Quality of customer service offered by an insurance carrier

 Choose a prominent company that can respond to demanding situations at your property 24/7.
-Such carriers should have a large team that can allocate cost and resources for repairs proficiently.
+Such carriers should have a large team that can allocate costs and resources for repairs proficiently.
 If the company is not able to provide immediate solutions in case of disasters, you will end up paying from your pocket.

 Trevor Henson